trueos/trueos-docs/trueos-handbook/preinstall.rst

 To shrink the drive, right-click the :guilabel:`Start` menu and click :guilabel:`Disk Management`.
 In the example shown in :numref:`Figure %s <partition1>`, the Windows system has three
 partitions: a 450 MB recovery partition, a 237.93 GB data partition, and a 100 MB system partition.

 .. _partition1:

 .. figure:: images/partition1.png
+   :scale: 100%

    : Disk Layout in Disk Management